• Call For Your Complimentary Consultation (845) 533-0265.

 10 Critical Errors Motorists Make When Stopped By A Cop Being stopped by a police officer is never high on one’s list of welcomed events.
 Most people would rate it somewhere between a hospital visit and helping a friend move.

 Still, the specter of a police cruiser’s lights and siren behind that precipitates the dreaded pull-over does not mean the encounter must end poorly.
 Emerging from a police stop with a positive result – without a ticket or other minor violation – at its core is about facilitating, if not creating, a positive experience.
-While the police ultimately control the outcome, the motorist can often contribute and sway things to her or his benefit.
+While the police ultimately control the outcome, the critical errors motorists make can often contribute and sway things to her or his benefit.
 You can do this…

 On the contrary, a hostile police encounter – and there are varying levels – represents an encounter where an officer is more likely to issue a ticket.
 Or worse.
 Even when she may have initially been “on-the-fence” about its issuance.
 Do your best to ensure the encounter does not go “south” or negative.